 Bishnu Maya was deprived from drinking water for being a Dalit, now she distributes water to all, spreads education, promotes awareness, and fights for the right.
 She is childless but she is a loving and caring guardian of more than two thousand children.
 She is a guest lecturer in various American universities like Harvard, Clark, Pine Manor, and Boston.
 When will Nepal and Nepalese utilize Bishnu Maya's experience, knowledge, and competence?

 Hello government, please recognize her!
 What Bishnu has done and her achievements cannot be compared to anyone.
 She was not born with a silver spoon in her mouth.
 She was born in a remote village in a poor tailor’s family as a daughter of Rup Bahadur Pariyar and she became successful in reaching her destination which was no less challenging than climbing a mountain.
 She is an incomparable social worker.
 She is a social campaigner.
 Bishnu’s skill, knowledge, intelligence, and fame loaded with experience should be the common property of all Nepalese.
 Why has our country failed to recognize Bishnu Maya while poor Dalit families are celebrating her popularity?

 Besides, for the Dalits community in Nepal and other South Asian countries, Dr. Bishnumaya Pariyar's inclusion in the curriculum of the American School is an opportunity of great joy, happiness, pride and celebration.
-She has also been featured in ‘The Writer’s Mindset’.
+She has been featured alongside renowned American Civil Right activist Rosa Park.